alterNERDtive/VoiceAttack-profiles/docs/upgrading.md

 1. Restart VoiceAttack.

 In general, migration from old versions will be handled automatically.
-If there is something you have to do manually, you will find the information below.
+If there is something you have to do manually you will find the necessary steps below.

 ## 3.x.x to 4.0